glanzz/flask_doc_gen/README.md

 Run the test cases and watch the document generated for your application.
 NOTE: Make sure you return the response object in the after request handler(This is required as per flask)

-## Limitations
-- Use of the flask request handler is optional and required only if you want to automate the generation
-- The document generation requires the test cases to have used test_request_client of the pytest functionality so that the after_request handler of the flask is called.

-## Document Generator Options
-Check github wiki for more details